jerryagenyi/rcap-firebase/README.md

 *   **Image Not Found / Pull Error**:
     *   **GHCR**: Verify that your repository is public or that your `GHCR_PAT` has the correct `read:packages` permissions for private repositories.
     *   **Docker Hub**: Ensure your repository is public or that your deployment server is logged into Docker Hub with credentials that can access the private repository.
+*   **Firebase Connection Error**: Ensure all `NEXT_PUBLIC_FIREBASE_*` environment variables are correctly set in your local `.env` file for development and in your Dokploy service settings for production.
+Missing or invalid keys will cause the app to fail.